 Metatarsus adductus is defined on clinical examination by the heel bisector line.
 To determine this, a line is drawn on the plantar foot starting from the center of the heel directly vertical past the toes.
 In normal alignment, this line will exit the forefoot through the second webbed space, between the 2nd and 3rd toes (Figure 2).
 In metatarsus adductus, the line will exit more laterally in the forefoot.
 The greater the number of toes on the same side of the line as the great toe, the more severe the metatarsus adductus.

-For patients presenting with in-toeing, one must also examine for and consider femoral anteversion and internal tibial torsion (see OTHER CHAPTER).
+For patients presenting with in-toeing, one must also examine for and consider femoral anteversion and internal tibial torsion (see Pediatric Lower Limb Deformities).
 Another foot deformity called skew foot also presents with adduction of the forefoot, but unlike metatarsus adductus there are additional deformities of the midfoot in abduction and hindfoot valgus.
 Congenital hallux varus differs from metatarsus adductus in that the medial deviation is isolated to the great toe.

 There is always full range of motion of the ankle and subtalar joint with metatarsus adductus.
 Stiffness in these areas should lead the examiner to consider other diagnoses.

 Although X-rays are not usually necessary to evaluate metatarsus adductus, they are recommended in the case of nonflexible metatarsus adductus, and in older children.